-A master wood craftsman in our community, Michael, designed a palette for me that works with both my French Easel and a camera tripod for a much lighter and faster setup.
-It is the only one I have found that feels large enough to be comfortable.
+A master wood craftsman in our community, Michael Schlee, designed a palette for me that works with both my French Easel and a camera tripod.
+I love that it is large enough for me to mix my paint the way I do in the studio.

 Freedom of movement to paint with gusto is more important to me than a lighter backpack.
 Considering their popularity though, other artists must have found some way to enjoy painting with them.

-One of my favorite new plein air tools, something I think I’ve talked about on almost all my plein air training videos, is the PanelPak carriers.
-They are super convenient and well made, and I love that each one carries two panels that easily slip into my pack.
+One of my favorite Plein Air painting tools is the PanelPak carriers.
+They are super convenient and incredibly well made.
+I love that each one carries two panels that easily slip into my pack.
 I highly recommend using them!

-Besides keeping my wet paintings safe, I can use the empty carrier as a visual frame for the scene when I’m deciding what to paint.
+Besides keeping my wet paintings safe, I can use the empty carrier as a visual frame for composing my painting design when I’m deciding what to paint.